-Asynchronous Option: Student progress reports of can be completed asynchronously if both of the following are true:
+Asynchronous Option: Progress reports (and the associated report form) can be completed asynchronously if both of the following are true:

-\square In the previous 6 months, at least one student progress meeting has been held synchronously (online or in person)

-The previous progress meeting concluded with the decision that satisfactory progress was made towar ds degree completion.
+- In the previous 6 months, at least one student progress meeting has been held synchronously (online or in person) - The previous progress meeting concluded with the decision that satisfactory progress was made towards degree completion.

-In this case, the student's committee will review the student's submitted progress document and complete each section of the BGSC- Form 1 Graduate Student Progress.
+In this case, the student's committee will review the student's submitted progress report document and complete each section of the Progress Report Form.
 Committee comments and evaluations with respect to the progress evaluation table will be communicated to the supervisor via email and summarized by the supervisor.
 The consensus report document will be shared with the committee, student, and graduate program coordinator.
 Possible outcomes are the same as an in person meeting (above).
 However, if any committee member recommends "Unsatisfactory" in the "Overall" column, an in-person meeting should be held within 4 weeks.